Wilderness kayaking holiday at Lake Skadar

 Day 8 – Departure

-Price includes 5 days awesome wilderness canoeing/kayaking and camping, 2 nights’ bed and breakfast accommodation in Virpazar, 5 evening meals, 5 lunches and all transportation.
-Flights, airport transfers and meals at restaurants excluded.
+Price includes 5 days awesome wilderness kayaking and camping, 2 nights’ bed and breakfast accommodation in Virpazar, 5 evening meals, 5 lunches, National Park fees and all transportation.
+Flights, airport transfers and other meals excluded.

 OK KORAL BIO CAMP